 Additional information, recollections and corrections are much appreciated.
 Please add your comments at the bottom of this page or the individual house pages.

 23 East Street (c 1860) - The Ipswich Patriot Properties site indicates that the house at 23 East Street in Ipswich was constructed in approximately 1930.
 The Historical Commission records show that it was constructed between 1856 and 1872, as determined by the dates on which it appears on town maps.
 No further information is known.
-3 County Street (1850) - The Ipswich Patriot Properties site indicates that the house at 3 County Street was constructed in 1850.
-The house does not appear on the Ipswich maps through 1910, at which time this tiny parcel was part of the two lots owned by Dr. Russell where East Street meets County Street.
-It is unknown if the … Continue reading 3 County Street (1850)
+3 County Street (1850) - The house does not appear on the Ipswich maps through 1910, at which time this tiny parcel was owned by Dr. Russell.
+It may be a wing of the Captain William Treadwell house which was removed from the other corner of East Street in order to widen the intersection.
+3 East Street, the James W. Perkins house and Provisions (1860) - This house was built between 1856 and 1872.
+Samuel Hunt purchased the ancient Day-Dodge house at the corner of North Main and East Streets on Feb.
+14, 1849 with three lots adjoining.
+The 1856 Ipswich map shows Burroughs Machine Shop at this location.